So you decided it was time to buy a car and you are either very excited about the idea or terribly worried you might make a bad decision. Or both!

 NEVER TRUST personal checks or certified/cashier checks.
 This includes any checks you witness prepared by the buyer’ bank.
 The issuing bank can draw the funds back if the buyers funds become questionable i.e., the buyer stole the funds!

 TRUST public areas like strip malls

 DON’T Trust any private residence including bringing the buyer to your home.

 ALWAYS have someone with you as a witness or protection.
 The bigger and uglier the better.
 NOTE: I think our blog host Bill Taylor will do this for a fee!

 Talk to your insurance company about your coverage before you buy the car.
 Some companies give you a 30 day grace period before adding a car to the policy.
 I prefer to add the car to my policy before I pick it up.
 You can always drop it if you decide not to buy the car.

 Be sure to check your state law for the legal way to drive your new car away.
 In Michigan, you can drive the car home without a license plate as long as you have proof you just bought the car.
 Some states require that you get a temporary permit.
 Do the right thing, or else that great purchase will turn into an expensive ride home.

 The advice provided above applies mostly to private party sales.
 If you buy from a dealer, they will accept a cashier’s check, require that you have proof of insurance and will either help you with license plates or give you a temporary tag.
 Of course, you miss out on the great adventure of meeting new people in strange places!

 Ask the Vehicle Nanny

 As always, if you have any questions about buying a used car or need help along the way, I am very happy to help.
-You can reach me through the Contact form at the top of the page, in the comments below or by email at email@example.com.
+You can reach me through the social links at the top of the page, in the comments below or by email at email@example.com.